nlsy-links/NlsyLinks/research_software_and_support.md

 ## Examples for [SAS](http://en.wikipedia.org/wiki/SAS_%28software%29)
 Because the links are distributed in a variety of file formats (including as non-proprietary CSVs), the are accessible by all statistical software.
 The NLSY and BG concepts and basic programming are fairly consistent across languages, so the R examples should be roughly translatable into different statistical platforms.

 Here's a SAS example that covers the basics.
-If you have a need for a different example, or a different language, feel free to request it in the ['other-software' section in our forums](https://r-forge.r-project.org/forum/forum.php?forum_id=4316&group_id=1330).
+If you have a need for a different example, or a different language, feel free to request it in the ['Other Software' section in our forums](https://r-forge.r-project.org/forum/forum.php?forum_id=4316&group_id=1330).
 We would like to know what examples are platofrms are the most useful to the potential users of the links.

 * [SAS Example](https://github.com/LiveOak/NlsyLinks/blob/master/NlsyLinks/UtilityScripts/SasExample/SasExample.md)